This post contains affiliate links.

 Each motor is attached to the gearbox with two small flat-head screws.
 To remove the stock motors, unscrew these, and set the stock motors aside.
 Be careful not to unscrew the gearbox itself, which is secured with three Phillips head screws.

 3. Place the Pinions on Your New Motors and Install Them

 Now that you’re done with the stock motors, it’s time to get out your new motors.
 Each one should have a pinion that will fit onto its shaft.
 If you ordered a Power Wheels replacement part from a toy store, you should already have a pinion that came with the new motor.
 If not, you’ll need to find a pinion that will fit the motor and perfectly align with the size and tooth count of the older pinion.

 Once you have your pinions in hand, slide one onto the shaft of your new motor.
 If you want the pinion to stay put, you may want to use a Thread Locker product to secure the pinion onto the shaft.
 Most modern pinions lock on with a set screw.
 If this is the case with your pinions, insert a small Allen wrench into the hole at the pinion base and tighten it.

-Next, we are going to reinstall the motors.
+Next, you are going to reinstall the motors.
 Once your pinions are on, take your new motor and thread it into the gearbox.
 Turn it in your hand until you can feel the gears locking into place within the gearbox.
 After your motor is correctly inserted into the gearbox, secure it with the two screws you removed when you took out the old stock motors.